asdennisuk/magenta-moon-6612c/content/pages/index.md

       value: 'MTB, Cycling and The Great Outdoors'
       keyName: property
     - name: 'og:description'
-      value: The preview of the Fresh theme
+      value: >-
+        Join Pete and Andy aka PANDY, on our adventures in the UK and across the globe
       keyName: property
     - name: 'og:image'
       value: /images/elite-owl.jpg